 - In 1972, Dick Clark’s New Year’s Rockin’ Eve premiered on television.

-Whether you are hosting a New Year’s Eve party or a parade-football watching get together on New Year’s Day, make it green.
+Whether you are hosting a New Year’s Eve party or a New Year’s Day parade and football game watching get together, make it green.

 - 10 Green New Year’s Resolutions for 2015